brettshollenberger/codecabulary/Patterns of Enterprise Architecture.md

 10) Business logic is often illogical, but difficult to change without significant political effort
 11) Business logic can contradict itself

+#### Organizing Domain Logic:

+Fowler presents three methods for organizing domain logic:

+1) Transaction script - Procedural, simple business transactions.
+Can share code via subroutines, but often results in duplication and exponentially increased complexity as domain logic complexity increases.
+Suffers from a lack of discernible organization.
+2) Domain model - Organization of the nouns within the domain into classes that interact with a persistence layer, often via Row Data Gateway or Table Data Gateway.
+Though the initial cost in understanding domain model is the highest of the three, it offers the simplest, most linear scalability as domain logic complexity increases (and it always will).
+3) Table module - Where domain model has one instance per db record, table module has one instance (the table).
+This works with a record set, and formalizes some bits of the transaction script model, while still primarily using procedural code.

+The basic advice of Fowler is that if a team knows domain model well, it's usually the best choice.
+If working in an environment where a lot of tools are geared towards working with record sets, like .NET, then table module can be a good choice, but otherwise it doesn't offer benefits over domain model.